June 25, 2025

 And since we went with a High Deductible Health Plan, we continued to invest in our Health Savings Account (HSA) and save and invest for future health care expenses.
 As that HSA account continues to grow (we partnered with Lively), it gives us even more protection for unexpected health events that may arise.

-6. Diversify our Household Income
+Diversify our Household Income

 Also, by trying out my small business as a side hustle first, I gave myself ample time to decide if I liked it or not.
-I’d hate to quit my job, start my new business and then decide I don’t like it!
+I’d hate to quit my job, start my new business and then decide I don’t like it

 My side hustle time was like a test run beforehand.
 “Try before you buy” per se!

-8. Plan Out Our Budget
+Plan Out Our Budget

 Andy Hill and Nicole Hill couple budget

 The sheer act of writing down the numbers made us feel more comfortable with this big decision.
-We will have to sacrifice some “extras” for a while as we get used to our new income level, but we’ll be ready.
+We have had to sacrifice some “extras” in the first few years as we got used to our new income level, but we’re comfortable now.

-9. Grow My Network
+Grow My Network

 With a bigger network, you get more opportunities.
 Based on the connections I’ve made, I was able to receive new opportunities for writing, speaking and content creation.